luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **source** (GaloisKeys &&): The given GaloisKeys

-: Moves a new GaloisKeys by moving a given one.
+Usage: Moves a new GaloisKeys by moving a given one.

 <br>